Siting your wormery

 When the food waste is in contact with proper, active bedding it will be inoculated by all the bugs, bacteria and fungi in the bedding, this will then start the waste to decay and the worms will move in to feed, as it decays and is being eaten, more waste is added, a couple of inches at a time, it is crucial that the worms are given time to really get stuck into the kitchen waste before adding the next layer lest it should all start to heat up!

 Over a period of many months you will notice that the layers are turning into compost and the worms are moving up to the fresher layer, at the same time they will be breeding and increasing the population.
 There are a few points that should be noted with the feeding.
 Green waste, i.e. kitchen scraps should not be the only food, added to this should be an equal amount of paper, cardboard and/or dead leaves, this makes a balanced diet for the worms.
 Tough woody or straw based waste takes a long time for worms to deal with and is best left out along with bones, meat, fish, oil and fats.
 Certain green wastes should also be avoided and these are raw onions and members of the onion family, citrus fruit skin and not too much citrus fruit itself.
+Do not feed large amounts of green waste at a time, it will have a tendancy to heat up, driving the worms out, do not be tempted to add grass cuttings at all.
 The ideal condition of the kitchen waste should be chopped up, but don’t waste too much time and well mixed up before adding to the wormery.

 Harvesting the compost